 Pamphlets and brochures can be also made out of heavy paper.
 Once again it makes it look more classy, but it will also be sturdier and more durable!

 - Books and Notebooks.
 Even if you’re not looking for an actual sketchbook, you’ll notice that a lot of notebooks have their first and last page made out of a very heavy paper.
 Sometimes even in between pages, to mark dividers between sections of your notebook.
 You can easily see this in an address book for example or a schedule book.
 Since the paper is thicker than the rest of it, it stands out and it’s easier to reach out to it.

 It is also commonly known to be used in the making of book and notebook covers, once again for the same reason.
 It’s thickness make the cover sturdier, but also malleable enough so you can bend it however you want or need.

-A good way for you to understand better what you prefer and also experimenting with different kinds of paper is to make your own sketchbook.
+A good way for you to understand better what you prefer and also experiment with different kinds of paper is to make your own sketchbook.

-You can buy individual paper sheets, with different weights, colors, textures and put it all together.
+You can buy individual paper sheets, with different weights, colors, and textures and put them all together.

 Hey, wanna know where Cartridge Paper comes from?
 Try to take a guess!
 Nothing?

 Before metallic cartridges for ammunition, firearm cartridges were made from this heavy paper, hence the name.
 A simple cylinder or cone made out of paper, containing the gunpowder.
 A lot of times the paper would be coated in beeswax or any kind of grease so that the cartridge had some water resistance but also to lubricate the bullet, so it doesn’t stay stuck inside the firearm.